07-04-19 Missing Progressive

 The news media with their constant reports on Climate Change were putting pressure on Congress to act.
 Even Republicans were feeling the heat.
 By the time Sonya was missing for 3 weeks, there were 10 different bills in the House and Senate.
 The nation’s attention had become focused on immediate action to combat Global Warming.
-The American citizens had finally woken and were demanding results.
+The American citizens had finally awoken, and were demanding results.

-However, the Connecticut Search and Rescue, after 4 weeks concluded that they have tried their hardest and were discontinuing the search for Sonya.
+However, the Connecticut Search and Rescue, after 4 weeks concluded that they had tried their hardest and were discontinuing the search for Sonya.
 The nation was saddened by the thought of losing their young hero.
 Many of the bills passed thru Congress for Climate Change were named after her.
-America was finally making the effort toward a solution, if a solution is possible and hopefully not too late.
+America was finally making the effort toward a solution, if a solution was possible and hopefully not too late.

 Sonya was never seen again, though her legacy and person had grown to super hero status.
 60 Minutes, the news show, did a special on Sonya.
 The conclusion was that her historic influence over the awareness of a nation was only possible because she was a missing person.
 Her values became part of the nation’s consciousness thru her absence.
 The strengthen of her message was amplified thru the vacuum that she left.
-Yet we as a nation feel the frustration of having a hero who is no longer with us, and we have lost our opportunity to properly say ‘thank you.’
-Peace**
+Yet we as a nation felt the frustration of having a hero who was no longer with us, and we had lost our opportunity to properly say ‘thank you.’
+Peace***